julyfun/typst-internship-report/main.typ

     - Motor current $<==>$ Acceleration
     - Current change rate $<==>$ Jerk
 - Calculate the joint angle and joint velocity target each time the IK result updates
-- Achieve the target angle and velocity as fast as possible - Is there a best trajectory?
+- Achieve the target angle and velocity as fast as possible while the target changes with time - Is there a best trajectory?

 == #cap3